Megingjörð - AIWB Specific - Conceal Carry Belt *VER 4*

 They overlap in sizes because we wanted to get as close to a "one size fits most in this range" type of belt design.

 Use a soft tape measure to measure how many inches around your pants are with an AIWB holster in place.
-Since you are measuring the outside of the belt with this method, that is the number which you would use for choosing the right belt size.
+Since you are measuring the outside of the belt with this method, that is the number that you would use for choosing the right belt size.
 You can also take your pant size, add two inches to it and that would be around the right overall size of belt you need.

 Consideration: if you have 32-38 size pants, you probably need a medium, even if you are at the top of that size and follow the guide above, meaning if you have a 36 pant size and add two inches (due to AIWB holster) a large may be too big for you, so get a medium size.